Kennethnovikov100/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
 In coding, always strive for clarity and simplicity in your solutions.
 It's not just about writing code that works; it's about writing code that others (and your future self) can understand, maintain, and build upon with ease.
 Complexity might seem impressive, but it often breeds bugs and inefficiencies.
 So remember, when you can remove complexity without sacrificing functionality, do so."

 In practice, this could mean using well-known design patterns, avoiding premature optimization, writing clean and modular code, and commenting/documenting your work effectively.

+# 2024-01-18
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
+Focus on writing clean, readable, and maintainable code first.
+Optimize only when necessary and after profiling.
+Remember that simplicity, clarity, and correctness are key virtues in software development."

+This quote by computer scientist Donald Knuth emphasizes that trying to optimize code too early in the development process can lead to unnecessary complexity and potentially introduce bugs or hinder the overall design.
+It's a reminder to programmers to prioritize good coding practices and architectural decisions before diving into performance tuning.